smartcomputer-ai/agent-os/docs/design/design.md

   1) The executor knows the current "read inbox" of an actor, which is the inbox of the last step.
 It knows this because it can retrieve the step head from the reference store.
 And the step contains the last known inbox.
   2) It also maintains a "current inbox" for the actor, which contains the messages that the runtime has routed to it, but the actor has not processed yet.
-  3) If the "read inbox" and "current inbox" do not match, the executor runs the wit state transition function with the last step id and the new messages (see wit definition above).
+  3) If the "read inbox" and "current inbox" do not match, the executor runs the Wit state transition function with the last step id and the new messages (see Wit definition above).
 If there is no previous step, because it is a genesis message, then the step id is empty or null.
-  4) If the execution of a wit function succeeds, there is now a new step id.
+  4) If the execution of a Wit function succeeds, there is now a new step id.
 The executor persists that step id in the reference store.
 With that, the actor has successfully progressed one step forward.
 And if the runtime would die after that moment, the actor would continue from that step next time.
   5) However, there is one more thing to do, to keep the runtime spinning: the executor compares the outbox of the previous and new step to see if the actor sent a new message.
 If so, the executor calls back to the runtime with the new message(s), which then puts the new message into the runtime’s message queue.
 And we continue from step 4) in the runtime above.
   6) The executor then waits until it is signaled by the runtime that there are new messages for its actor.